YashpalAhlawat/Docker-For-Beginner/README.md

 ### Install docker on linux, mac or windows

-Docker image--> is instruction template for any Container and is not an active entity.
+Docker image--> is instruction template for any Container and is not an active entity.<br>
-Container -->is an active entity.
+Container -->is an active entity.<br>
-Deamon --> long running program.
+Deamon --> long running program.<br>

 ### Creating first docker container